aman179102/kong/CONTRIBUTING.md

 # Contributing to Kong :monkey_face:

-Hello, and welcome!
+Hello and welcome!
 Whether you are looking for help, trying to report a bug, thinking about getting involved in the project, or about to submit a patch, this document is for you!
-It intends to be both an entry point for newcomers to the community (with various technical backgrounds), and a guide/reference for contributors and maintainers.
+It intends to be both an entry point for newcomers to the community (with various technical backgrounds) and a guide/reference for contributors and maintainers.

-Please have a look at our [Community Pledge](./COMMUNITY_PLEDGE.md) to understand how we work with our open-source contributors!
+Please take a look at our [Community Pledge](./COMMUNITY_PLEDGE.md) to understand how we work with our open-source contributors.

-Consult the Table of Contents below, and jump to the desired section.
+Consult the Table of Contents below and jump to the desired section.

 # Table of Contents